mpcsb/testing_branch/_posts/2021-02-20-outliers_time_series.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

-We can see the model seems to improve when both outliers are removed, but it's still hard to generate some heuristic that holds for most outliers -- any value with large magnitude is easily detectable, but after removed, requires one additional loop over the remaining points; not only is this not scalable, but even with a small amount of data, it gets prohibitive.
+We can see the model seems to improve when any of the outliers are removed; measuring this improvement might be sufficient to list outlier candidates and then removing the combinations of elements of this list.
+It's still hard to generate some heuristic that generalizes for most outliers — any value with an offset large enough from the original time series is easily detectable, but after removed, requires one additional loop over the remaining points; even with a small amount of data, it gets prohibitive.